Shriya29/LoanPrediction/README.md

 # LoanPrediction
 Automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
 These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.

+Problem: Predict if a loan will get approved or not.
+This is a classification problem.
+The data has 615 rows and 13 columns.

 VARIABLE DESCRIPTIONS:
 Variable	          Description
 Loan_ID	                  Unique Loan ID